sebgoa/cloudstack-books/en/book.markdown

 Using jclouds CLI
 -----------------

-The PRODUCT API driver is not installed by default.
+The CloudStack API driver is not installed by default.
 Install it with:

     jclouds> features:install jclouds-api-cloudstack